A criterion for sharpness in tree enumeration and the asymptotic number of triangulations in Kuperberg's G2 spider: Proof of Theorem

-which includes in particular a Delta-domain as defined in the \nameref{sec-appendix}. \item[(2)] {\bf Singular expansion of $B$ and asymptotic formula for $(b_n)$.} In Proposition \ref{prop-B_sing} we expand $B$ in terms of a logarithm near the singularity $1/7$, and from that we prove \eqref{eqn-b_asymptotic} and \eqref{eqn-b_series} by the method of asymptotic transfer. \item[(3)] {\bf Analytic continuation of $\psi$.} We show that $\psi$ extends analytically to a Delta-domain $\Delta_{1/\rho}$, and that $(y\circ\psi)|_{\Delta_{1/\rho}}=\Id|_{\Delta_{1/\rho}}$.
-See Proposition \ref{prop-psi}.
-This serves as the analytic precondition to justify the next step. \item[(4)] {\bf Singular expansion of $\psi$ near the singularity $1/\rho=y(1/7)$.} We use a bootstrapping technique to locally invert $y$ near $1/7$ up to an asymptotically negligible error term and derive a singular expansion of $\psi$ near $1/\rho$.
-See Proposition \ref{prop-psi_sing}. \item[(5)] {\bf Singular expansion of $A$ near the singularity $1/\rho=y(1/7)$.} From the singular expansion of $\psi$ in the previous step, we obtain a singular expansion for $A$.
-See Proposition~\ref{prop-A_sing}. \item[(6)] {\bf Asymptotic formula for $(a_n)$.} We verify \eqref{eqn-a_asym} by asymptotic transfer. \end{enumerate}
+Note that $\tilde{\Omega}$ includes a Delta-domain, as defined in the \nameref{sec-appendix}, which is a prerequisite for applying the method of asymptotic transfer indicated in Theorem \ref{thm-transfer}. \item[(2)] {\bf Singular expansion of $B$ and asymptotic formula for $(b_n)$.} In Proposition \ref{prop-B_sing}, we will expand $B$ in terms of a logarithm near the singularity $1/7$.
+Having already extended $B$ to a Delta-domain in the previous step, this will allow us to prove \eqref{eqn-b_asymptotic} and \eqref{eqn-b_series} by the method of asymptotic transfer. \item[(3)] {\bf Analytic continuation of $\psi$.} To complete the proof of Theorem \ref{thm-conjecture}, what will remain at this point is to verify \eqref{eqn-a_asym}.
+The first step is to show that $\psi$ extends analytically to a Delta-domain $\Delta_{1/\rho}$ (using notation from the \nameref{sec-appendix}), and that $(y\circ\psi)|_{\Delta_{1/\rho}}=\Id|_{\Delta_{1/\rho}}$.
+This is done in Proposition \ref{prop-psi} and serves as the analytic precondition for the next step. \item[(4)] {\bf Singular expansion of $\psi$ near the singularity $1/\rho=y(1/7)$.} In Proposition \ref{prop-psi_sing}, we will apply a bootstrapping procedure to locally invert $y$ near the singularity $1/7$, up to an asymptotically negligible error term.
+In doing so, we will derive a singular expansion of~$\psi$ near the singularity $1/\rho$. \item[(5)] {\bf Singular expansion of $A$ near the singularity $1/\rho=y(1/7)$.} In Proposition~\ref{prop-A_sing}, we will use the singular expansion of $\psi$ derived in the previous step to obtain a singular expansion for $A$. \item[(6)] {\bf Asymptotic formula for $(a_n)$.} We will verify \eqref{eqn-a_asym} by applying the method of asymptotic transfer from Theorem~\ref{thm-transfer} to the singular expansion of $A$ derived in the previous step. \end{enumerate}